knative/docs/docs/eventing/event-registry.md

 ## Overview

-The Event Registry maintains a catalog of the event types that can be consumed from the system.
+The Event Registry maintains a catalog of the event types that can be consumed from the different Brokers.
 It introduces a new [EventType](../reference/eventing/eventing.md) CRD in order to persist the event type's information in the cluster's data store.